Spartan-Coder89/simple-view-generator/README.md

 ## Features
 ### View Generator
-To generate a view, create the template file in the templates folder then configure in pages.json file.
+To generate a view, create your html php template file in the templates folder then configure in pages.json file.
 To configure pages.json, define the route as the property then fill in the values. <br>
 **Importan note:** The defined route is expected to have a slash. <br>
 **Example:** <br>